JonnoB/wealthnets/README.md

 # A sketch of the global urban elite: Wealth sources and residential networks in 10 cities

-This repo contains the code used to analuse the patterns of wealth from the ultra rich in 10 cities as part of the paper "A sketch of the global urban elite: Wealth sources and residential networks in 10 cities".
+This repo contains the code used to analyse the patterns of wealth from the ultra rich in 10 cities as part of the paper "A sketch of the global urban elite: Wealth sources and residential networks in 10 cities".

 The code uses the openAI API to analyse the biographies of approximately 2000 ultra high-net worth individuals, and classify their sources of wealth into GICs classes.